dmpv/softpro-swift-styleguide/README.md

 1. **`fallback(...)` and `fatalError(...)`**

-   Handle an unexpected but recoverable condition with an `fallback` function
+   Handle an unexpected but recoverable condition with an `fallback` function:
    ```swift
    func eatFruit(at index: Int) {
        guard index < fruits.count else { return fallback() }